NullPointerExceptionError/tsv-to-xy_converter---python---/README.md

 # tsv-to-xy_converter---python---
-converts a .tsv file to a .xy file, delets first line of the .tsv and changes , to .
+converts a folder of .tsv files to .xy files, delets first line of the .tsv files and changes , to .